NyCodeGHG/howoldisjava8today-bot/README.md

 It tweets every day on 10 AM UTC how old java 8 is, to remind people to upgrade to more up-to-date java version.

+You can follow the bot [here](https://twitter.com/HowOldIsJava8) on Twitter.